List of 40 Famous Forests in India to visit

 Periyar National Park is Famous for which Animal

-Asian Elephants and Royal Bengal Tigers are the two main animals protected here.
+Asian elephants and the royal Bengal tiger are the two main animals protected here.
 Thirty-three more species of mammals are recorded here.
 Gaur, Panther, Sambar, Barking Deer, Nilgiri langur, Lion Tailed macaque, Otter, Malabar giant squirrel, and Wild dog are other mammals of this region.
 Migrating birds can also be seen here.

 Periyar National Park animal